mario-deluna/php-glfw/docs/user-guide/math_functions.md

 +-----------------------+---------+-----------+--------+---------+
 ```

-So in this simple test GL function are about 400% faster than the PHP implementation.
+So in this simple test GL functions are about 400% faster than the PHP implementation.

 ### Matrix Multiplication Performance

-Obviously the complexer the operation the more the performance difference will be.
-As in this particular sitation the PHP overhead becomes a clear bottleneck.
+Obviously the more complex the operation the more the performance difference will be.
+As in this particular situation, the PHP overhead becomes a clear bottleneck.
 I do not claim my PHP implementation is perfectly optimized, but so aint the C implementation either...

 PHP GLFW Code: